-67.4 Security for Costs.
+67.43 Security for Costs.

-(a) On a party's or its own motion, the Court may at any time order any party to file a bond for costs in such amount and so conditioned as the Court may designate.
+(a) On a party's or its own motion, the court may at any time order any party to file a bond for costs in such amount and so conditioned as the court may designate.

-(b) Whenever a security is required to be given, in unspecified form, except in bankruptcy proceedings, and except when given to secure the appearance of a defendant in a criminal case, it must be given in substance and form as provided by the Laws of Montana.
-The bond is deemed sufficient unless the secured party objects in writing to the sufficiency of the surety and applies to the Court for a hearing.
+(b) Whenever a security is required to be given, in unspecified form, except in bankruptcy proceedings, and except when given to secure the appearance of a defendant in a criminal case, it must be given in substance and form as provided by Montana law.
+The bond is deemed sufficient unless the secured party objects in writing to the sufficiency of the surety and applies to the court for a hearing.

 CIVIL RULE 72.
-MAGISTRATE JUDGES - GENERAL AUTHORITY; MATTERS REFERRED
+MAGISTRATE JUDGES - GENERAL AUTHORITY; MATTERS Referred